Courses in Biodynamic Cardiovascular Therapy

 - Learn to blend biodynamic exploration of the temporal bones and internal carotid arteries

-- Differentiate the derivatives of the internal and external carotid arteries
+- Differentiate the internal and external carotid arteries

-- The fluid fields of the face will be explored from a developmental point of view
+- The fluid fields of the face are explored prenatally

 Microbiome and Mesenteric Arteries (BCVT 5)

-- Learn the signaling system of the ANS between the heart and brain
+- Learn the signaling system of the ANS between the heart, liver and brain

-- Learn new bridging skills between the Fluid Body and vascular system
+- Learn new bridging skills between the arteries, veins and ANS plexi in the vascular system

 - Learn the embryological origins of the mesenteric arterial system